 Deciding whether to seek a guardianship or protective placement of an adult can be one of the most difficult decisions a family member can face.
 When a loved one loses the ability to care for themselves, make decisions, or protect themselves or their property, it is sometimes necessary for an alternate decision-maker – usually a family member – to become guardian.
 Sometimes, an adult may even need to be placed in a protective environment.

-We are sensitive to the delicate balance between an individual’s need for autonomy and a family’s concerns for their loved one’s safety and well-being.
+Our Wisconsin guardianship attorneys are sensitive to the delicate balance between an individual’s need for autonomy and a family’s concerns for their loved one’s safety and well-being.
 We help family members who are seeking guardianships and protective placements, while preserving the independence and dignity of the individual in every way possible.